UniqueNetwork/unique_docs/docs/tutorials/minting/customizable-nfts.md

 We've already generated a **heads** collection and an **accessories** collection for this tutorial.
 You can locate them in the `customization` folder.

-## 1.2 If you are ready to create your own collection
+### 1.2 If you are ready to create your own collection

-The process for preparing metadata images is detailed in guides on [how to create a collection from pre-prepared](./mass-minting.md) images and [how to generate a collection from image fragments](./generative-nft.md).
+The process for preparing metadata images is detailed in guides on [mass minting](./mass-minting.md) and [generative NFTs](./generative-nft.md).

 Complete all the steps up to and including the `Describe NFT attributes` stage.